-- Fragmentation, resulting from linear thinking, specialization, independent, warring fieldoms. - Reactiveness, reflecting a fixation on problem-solving, rather than creation and innovation. - Competition, creating an environment in which looking good is more important than being good, measurable, short-term gains counts more than long-term achievement, and problems are solved by individuals in isolation.
+- 1. Fragmentation, resulting from linear thinking, specialization, independent, warring fieldoms. - 2.
+Another challenge is placing all attention or fixation on problem facing it, rather than concentrating on creativity and innovation. - 3.
+Competition, creating an environment in which looking good is more important than being good; measurable, short-term gains count more than long-term achievement, and problems are solved by individuals in isolation.

-In addition to the impact of societal characteristics such as fragmentation, reactiveness and competition upon learning capacity, within universities, as within other organizations, issues of power, politics and time also fundamentally determine the amount and nature of learning that can take place.
-In an organization under stress, challenge to find new directions and respond to frequently changing environmental pressures as well as increased scrutiny, will likely be spent on 'fire fighting' and 'window dressing'.
+In addition to the above, issues of power, politics and time are also factors that fundamentally determine the amount and nature of learning than can take place in any learning organization.
+An organization that is facing stress, having challenges to find new directions and responding to frequently changing environmental pressures as well as increased scrutiny, it is likely that much time will be spent on 'fire fighting' and 'window dressing' than on development of the system.